-The Oxford Institute is organized as a small international gathering of practicing mental health professionals, educators, graduate students, and others who share an interest in couple and family therapy issues.
-It combines a professional development event with a “cultural immersion” experience.
+The Oxford Institute is organized as a small international gathering of practicing mental health professionals, educators, graduate students, and others who share an interest in excellence in education and clinical practice in the area of marriage, couple, and family therapy.
+The Oxford Institute combines a professional development event with a “cultural immersion” experience.

 From the beginning, the Institute has remained by design a small event.
-For 2022, we are limiting the size to 60 participants.
-This size allows the Institute to offer a personal experience for participants.
-If you are seeking the anonymity of a large conference, the Oxford Institute is probably not for you.
-The institute is a truly international event and provides a unique “networking” opportunity with colleagues from the USA, England, and other countries.
-In recent years, we have had international participants from the UK, Germany, Turkey, Malaysia, Cyprus, Saudi Arabia, Nigeria, South Africa, Mexico, Bahamas, China, and Taiwan.
-The Institute promises to provide unique experiences that past participants have found personally and professionally enriching.
-Each year, the Institute includes a number of returning attendees.
+For 2023, we are limiting the size to 60 registered participants.
+This size allows the Institute to offer a unique personal and professional experience.
+If you are seeking the anonymity of a large conference, the Oxford Institute may not be for you.
+The institute is a truly international event and provides a “networking” opportunity with colleagues from around the world.
+In recent years, educators, clinicians, and students from throughout the USA, the UK, Germany, Turkey, Malaysia, Cyprus, Saudi Arabia, Nigeria, South Africa, Mexico, Bahamas, China, Taiwan, and Ukraine and attended and presented at the Institute.
+Past attendees have found the Institute a personally and professionally enriching experience.
+Each year, the Institute includes many returning participant.

-The Oxford Institute is open to graduate students and professionals in psychology, social work, counseling, marriage & family therapy, and related fields – and others (e.g. educators) who share an interest in family counseling/therapy education, training, supervision, practice issues, as well as international practice issues.
+The Oxford Institute is open to graduate students and professionals in psychology, social work, counseling, marriage and family therapy, and other “helpers” in related fields who share an interest in family counseling/therapy education, training, supervision, practice issues, as well as international practice issues.
 The Institute can accommodate spouses, family members, and travel companions.

-All Oxford Institute presentation submissions are “peer-reviewed” and selected by the Oxford Institute Academic Program Committee.
+Presentation proposals are “peer-reviewed” by the Oxford Institute Program Committee.
 Program presentations must relate to some aspect of couple or family therapy training, education, and practice.
-We also consider topics that relate to couple and family counseling supervision, school counseling, substance abuse treatment and recovery, working with special populations, ethics, and family issues relating to cultural diversity.
+We also consider topics that relate to couple and family counseling supervision, school counseling, substance abuse treatment and recovery, working with special populations, ethics, and family issues relating to cultural considerations.
 The Institute strives to balance professional learning opportunities with cultural immersion experiences.
 As such, program presentation space is limited and program selection is selective.
 However, every effort is made to accommodate participants who wish to share their knowledge and expertise.
 In addition to content sessions, the Oxford Institute also offers a “poster session” for presentation and informal discussion of clinical and research topics.

 Prospective presenters should email the proposal submission form, along with other registration forms included in this packet to Oxford@Intapc.org for review by the program selection committee.
 In the event a program is not practicable due to time constraints, etc. – we will attempt to combine program proposals that share a common theme, including panel presentations on critical issues.
-All presenters MUST register for the Institute and will be acknowledged in final program materials.
+All presenters MUST be members of IAPC and register for the Institute.

-The cost of the Oxford Institute includes six nights of housing with daily breakfast, and access to all Institute programs and events.
+Registration for the Oxford Institute includes six nights of housing in modern campus residential facilities at St. Hilda’s College, Oxford University, daily breakfast in the St. Hilda’s College dining hall, and access to all Institute programs and events.
 The cost of airfare, ground transportation to Oxford, lunch and dinner, and incidental expenses are not included in the institute registration fee.
-A “non-housing” registration option is also available for participants who wish to arrange their own accommodations.
+A “non-housing” registration option is also available for participants who live locally or who wish to arrange their own accommodations.

 In past years, many participants have engaged in independent travel before and/or after the dates of the Institute – often with other Institute participants.
 The Institute organizers have traveled extensively throughout the UK and Europe and will be glad to offer suggestions and facilitate connections with other Institute participants who share common interests.